CoFH/StellarExpansion/main/cofh_stellar_expansion/readme.txt

 # Notes
 ################################################################################

-[1]	This is intentional and not a bug.
-When you mark a world as prominent,
+[1] This is produced by the Diplomatic Hub and essentially limits all Empires to
-	the local ethos may begin to become more relevant and disparate in the context of your empire.
+	a total of 1 Hub and 3 Embassies.

 [2] These technologies are unlocked via Special Projects which appear after the
 	respective fleets have been engaged in battle with your forces.
 Once